sethcottle/tabcloser/README.md

 [![Latest GitHub Release](https://cdn.cottle.cloud/tabcloser/download-release.svg)](https://github.com/sethcottle/tabcloser/zipball/main)

 I'm working on getting TabCloser published in the Google Chrome Web Store and Microsoft Edge Add-ons Store.
 I'll update the buttons above when TabCloser is approved!
-Right now you can manually installed the latest GitHub release and upload it to Chrome or Edge yourself.
+Right now you can manually install the latest GitHub release and upload it to Chrome or Edge yourself.

 #### For Chrome
 Download the latest release and unzip it.
 Then navigate to `chrome://extensions/` and enable "Developer mode" using the toggle in the top right corner.
 Upload the extension manually by pressing "Load unpacked" and selecting the unzipped TabCloser folder.